A Look at Contractual Compensation in the Practice of the Iran-United States Claims Tribunal

 Abstract

-The principle of full compensation is an accepted principle in the field of law, which stipulates that all damages incurred by the injured party must be compensated.
-This research examines the methods of contractual compensation in the Iran-United States Claims Tribunal.
-First, we address the question: What is the concept of the principle of contractual compensation, and how are its conditions defined in various international legal conventions and documents?
-Given that the Iran-United States Claims Tribunal is one of the largest ad hoc international arbitrations, and to some extent for this reason, its opinions and rulings can be precedent-setting or at least highlight the practical aspects of arbitration in the realm of international law, we explore the question: In what manner has contractual compensation been addressed in the rulings of the Iran-United States Claims Tribunal?
-We will also provide a brief inductive report on the rulings related to termination, quantum meruit, and unpaid invoices in this context.
-The conclusion drawn is that in most cases, the Tribunal has awarded interest for compensation and has followed the monetary method of compensation.
+The principle of full compensation for damages is an accepted tenet in law, requiring that all damages incurred by the injured party be compensated.
+This study examines the methods of contractual compensation in the Iran-United States Claims Tribunal.
+First, the concept of the principle of contractual compensation and its conditions are discussed in various conventions and international legal documents.
+Given that the Tribunal represents one of the largest case- specific international arbitrations, its opinions and rulings can significantly influence or, at the very least, elucidate the practical aspects of arbitration within the realm of international law.
+This paper presents the rulings of the Tribunal, with a focus on decisions related to contract termination, reasonable compensation, and outstanding invoices.
+The findings indicate that in most cases, the Tribunal has awarded interest for damages and has followed a monetary approach to compensation.

 Keywords